Dre Campbell Farm

 When dried, pitchfork them into a wagon or wheelbarrow and place them in your garden beds around vegetables or flowers.

-To store longer, bag them up, pressing the air out of the bags and placing the bags in a dry area for future use.
+To store them longer, bag them up, press the air out of the bags, and place the bags in a dry area for future use.
 They can last up to two years if properly stored.

 Apply in thin layers in the vegetable patch or around ornamentals.
 You can also fork the dry clippings around trees.